Terms of Engagement

 11.3 If the Dispute is not resolved by negotiation within 10 Business Days of the Dispute Notice, the Dispute must be referred to mediation.
 The mediation shall be conducted by a single mediator agreed upon by the parties.
 If the parties cannot agree on a mediator within 5 Business Days of the Dispute being referred to mediation, a mediator will be appointed by the President for the time being of the New Zealand Law Society (or their nominee).

-11.4 The mediation shall be conducted in Wellington and accordance with the Resolution Institute Mediation Rules.
+11.4 The mediation shall be conducted in Wellington in accordance with the Resolution Institute Mediation Rules.
 The costs of the mediator will be shared equally between the parties, who will otherwise bear their own costs.
 All discussions in the mediation are confidential and without prejudice, and will not be admissible in any subsequent arbitration or court proceedings.

 11.5 If the Dispute is not resolved within 20 Business Days of the appointment of the mediator (or such further period as the parties may agree in writing), either party may refer the Dispute to arbitration by giving written notice to the other party.